 Surrounding the green are trendy and traditional women’s clothing boutiques, ethnic markets, and great restaurants.
-The much applauded Billy’s Pasta Cosi, touted for its fresh sauces and noodles, and Darbar of India, well known for its luncheon buffets, are packed to a full house on most evenings.
+The much applauded Billy’s Pasta Cosi, CIA grad Chef Billy gets ovations from even The Times for his fresh sauces and noodles, and Darbar of India, well known for its luncheon buffets, are packed to a full house on most evenings.
 Le Petit Café, a modest-looking spot, is well known statewide for its high echelon French offerings.
 Across the green is Ashley’s Ice Cream, where you’ll get the best scoop in town.

 West of Branford Center is Short Beach, lapped by the East Haven River on its western boundary and by glimmering Granite Bay on the east and Sound side.
 Around the eastern shore of Granite Bay, on Harbor Street, is the town dock and Parker Memorial Park at Branford Point.
 The twelve-acre park has a beach and fishing pier, and the dock offers a place to fish and to watch the maritime traffic at the Harborview overlook.